Vladislav Vančura

 Vladislav Vančura (/cs/; 23 June 1891 – 1 June 1942) was a Czech writer.
 He was also active as a film director, playwright and screenwriter.
-A member of the Czech resistance during WWII, he was captured and murdered by the Nazis.
+A member of the Czech resistance during WWII, he was captured and executed by the Nazis.

 Early years

 Vančura was born on 23 June 1891 in Háj ve Slezsku in Austrian Silesia (today the Czech Republic).
 He was a descendant of an old noble Vančura of Řehnice family.
 His father Václav Vojtěch Vančura, born 1856 in Čáslav, was a Protestant and worked as an administrator of sugar refinery.
 His mother, Marie Svobodová was Catholic, born 1863 in Kluky.
 In 1896, the family moved to Davle, where they lived in a large country house.
 His broadminded father became a director of a brick factory.
 In Davle, young Vladislav was educated by a tutor between 1898 and 1904.
 In 1905, he and his older sisters moved to Prague to study there; Vladislav entered the fifth class of Primary School in Josefská Street.